 Fellows will receive a $1,000 stipend per semester for two semesters.

-An additional $5,550 stipend is available for approved summer internships.
+An additional $5,550 Summer Internship Stipend is available for approved summer internships.

 Four to six intensive workshops will prepare fellows to understand how science, engineering, and economics research affect public policy, and how policymaking shapes these fields of research.
 They will include a range of senior national and international climate policy leaders, as well as leadership and professional development.
 Each workshop will take place over two days, with the dates to be announced at the start of the fall semester.
 Each workshop will include a brief writing assignment that prepares fellows for their summer internships.
 These may include summaries of public events or analyses of climate legislation.